Since July 1985, I have worked on a variety of tasks at STScI, including:

 I have also been a long-time user and tester of drizzling software (since original versions in the mid-1990s) for HST imaging and continue in this role with the new AstroDrizzle software and related software, such as TweakReg, and the associated use of SExtractor.

 I am currently the INS Phase II User Support Technical Lead, coordinating the INS User Support observing program review tools requirements and process for all of the INS Science Instrument Groups, working with OED programming staff to develop and implement new web-based tools for this process, plus documenting the procedures and conducting the training for new Contact Scientists and Instrument Scientist observing program reviewers who review GO, GTO, and calibration etc. observing programs.
+I also help advise and consult some on plans for JWST required reviews of ERS and Cycle 1 GTO and GO programs.

 Here are some of my various research projects in which I am or have been involved including the original Guide Star Catalog, and other projects, as author, observer, and/or co-Investigator or Principle Investigator: